 Localization is also another problem.
 Many users who use apps that need UTF-8 formatting are experiencing problems.
 At least many of my Persian-speaking friends tell me that they see rectangles instead of letters.
 Snapcraft (or some snaps) is/are not localized properly.

 One of my biggest problems with Snaprcraft is licensing.
 Many apps in Snap Store are labeled as “free” which refer to price and it can be misleading.
-People may think that free means software libre or free as in freedom and install that app without knowing that it’s proprietary software being installed on their computer.
+People may think that free means free software or free as in freedom and install that app without knowing that it’s proprietary software being installed on their computer.

 Finally, there’s this article on Linux Mint blog that explains why Linux Mint removed snaps from itself: